-In December 2016, the Company entered into an aggregate \$25.0 million loan with Oxford Finance LLC (the "Oxford Loan").
-The loan matures on July 1, 2021.
-The Company borrowed \$15.0 million in December 2016 ("Tranche A").
-In May 2018, the Company entered into an amendment to the Oxford Loan (the "Amendment") and borrowed \$5.0 million ("Amended Tranche B").
-On August 3, 2018, the Company borrowed the remaining \$5.0 million ("Amended Tranche C") under the Oxford Loan.
+In December 2016, the Company entered into an aggregate \$25.0 million loan with Oxford Finance LLC (the Oxford Loan).
+The Company borrowed \$15.0 million in December 2016 (Tranche A).
+In May 2018, the Company entered into an amendment to the Oxford Loan and borrowed \$5.0 million (Tranche B).
+On August 3, 2018, the Company borrowed the remaining \$5.0 million (Tranche C) under the Oxford Loan.

 The Oxford Loan bears interest at a floating rate per annum equal to the greater of either the 30-day U.S. Dollar LIBOR reported in the Wall Street Journal plus 6.41% or 6.95%.
-The Company is required to repay the Tranche A in 18 monthly interest only payments, and starting on August 1, 2018, 36 equal monthly payments of principal and interest.
-Upon the receipt of Amended Tranche B, the interest only period for borrowed funds was extended by six months until February 1, 2019, followed by 30 equal monthly payments of principal plus accrued interest.
-At the time of final payment, the Company is required to pay an exit fee of 7.5% of the original principal balance of each tranche, which will be \$1.1 million for Tranche A, \$0.4 million for Amended Tranche B and \$0.4 million for Amended Tranche C. In addition, at the time of final payment of Amended Tranche B, the Company is required to pay an additional exit fee of \$0.1 million The Company recorded as a liability and debt discount the exit fee at the origination of the term loan.
+The interest only period for borrowed funds is until February 1, 2019, followed by 30 equal monthly payments of principal plus accrued interest.
+At the time of final payment, the Company is required to pay an exit fee of 7.5% of the original principal balance of borrowed funds, or \$1.9 million.
+In addition, at the time of final payment of Tranche B, the Company is required to pay an additional exit fee of \$0.1 million.
+The Company recorded as a liability and debt discount the exit fee at the origination of the term loan.
 In addition, the Company incurred loan origination fees and debt issuance costs of \$0.4 million which were recorded as a direct deduction from the carrying amount of the related debt liability as a debt discount.
-The Company is also required to pay a 5.0% success fee within 30 days following the FDA's approval of the Company's first product, excluding lonafarnib in progeria.
-This fee is enforceable within 10 years from the funding of Tranche A. In connection with the execution of the Loan Agreement, the Company agreed to certain customary representations and warranties.